Opera browser was among the first few browsers to have a speed dial feature for quickly accessing the most visited websites from the new tab.

 Installing Opera Browser in Ubuntu and Debian-based distributions is as simple as installing the DEB file from its download page and double-clicking on it.

-Go to Opera’s download page and click on Download button to download the .DEB installer file.
+Go to Opera’s download page and click on the Download button to download the .DEB installer file.

 Once you have downloaded it, double-click on it to install the application from deb file.
 In Ubuntu 20.04, you may have to right click and select “Open With Software” option.